 Tourist seasons play a big role in deciding the best time to travel to Ireland.

 Peak or High season in Dublin runs during the summer months of June to August.
-The days leading up to St Patrick’s Day on the March 17th is also the peak of the tourist season in Dublin.
+The days leading up to St Patrick’s Day on March 17th is also the peak of the tourist season in Dublin.
 This time in March and the summer months are the busiest months with a huge influx of visitors.
-Except March, summer is warm and mostly dry with days of brightness and sunny spells lasting around 15 hours, perfect for fitting in lots of sightseeing into your Dublin itinerary.
+Except for March, summer is warm and mostly dry with days of brightness and sunny spells lasting around 15 hours, perfect for fitting in lots of sightseeing into your Dublin itinerary.
 But, and this is a big but, these are the most expensive times to visit the Irish capital with hotels in demand, higher flights costs and lots of queues at the popular tourist attractions.

 As already mentioned the week around St Patrick’s Day is also busy with visitors from around the globe descending on the capital to enjoy the festivities and to take part in the annual St Patrick’s Day Parade in the city centre.
-And if Ireland happen to be playing a home game in the Six Nations rugby championship during that same period, you can add visiting rugby fans into the mix.
+And if Ireland happens to be playing a home game in the Six Nations rugby championship during that same period, you can add visiting rugby fans into the mix.

 The Shoulder season in Dublin is from April to May and mid-September to mid-October.
 This can be one of the best times to visit Dublin.
 In April and May, the days are getting warmer and brighter, while after mid-September, the summer crowds have left after kids return to school.
-With less crowds comes lower costs for hotels and accommodation and lower flight prices.
-So, if you are looking to visit Ireland on a budget, the shoulder season (or low season, see below) are the best times to visit Dublin, and Ireland as a whole.
+With fewer crowds comes lower costs for hotels and accommodation and lower flight prices.
+So, if you are looking to visit Ireland on a budget, the shoulder season (or low season, see below) are the best times to visit Dublin and Ireland as a whole.
 If Easter falls in April, this is my preferred time of year to visit Dublin and Ireland.

 The Low season in Dublin is mid-October to early March (before St Patrick’s Day).
 With this time of the year representing the coldest and wettest months, there are few tourists around.
-Reduced daylight hours means less time for sightseeing and so less crowds.
+Reduced daylight hours means less time for sightseeing and so fewer crowds.
 But, if you plan your time right, you can enjoy the city during a quieter period, coupled with lower accommodation costs and perhaps a steal on your flight costs.
 Just pack accordingly with layers, waterproofs and a good winter jacket.
 However, just before and around Christmas you can find prices increasing with people returning to Ireland to spend Christmas with family.